Felsted railway station

 Felsted railway station was located in Essex between Felsted and Little Dunmow.
 The station was 11 mi 61 chain from Bishop's Stortford on the Bishop's Stortford to Braintree branch line (Engineer's Line Reference BSB).
 The station closed to regular passenger traffic in 1952.
+Occasional special passenger trains used the station until it was completely closed in 1964.
 The station building still exists as a private house.